Services

 Thank you for your interest!

 This is intervention can range from 8-16 weeks and each session usually lasts 20-30 minutes.
-The student and mentor meet one time per week (usually during an elective class) to set goals and/or discuss progress.
+Sessions can be held individually or in a small group.
+This services is generally provided one time per week (usually during an elective class) to set goals and/or discuss progress.
 Goals can range from academic, attendance, social-emotional or behavioral.
 The mentoring sessions serve as a reflective practice, where the student and mentor discuss strategies to reach the identified goals.
-Mentors can be teachers, school counselors or Youth Specialists.
+Mentors are SYVUHSD staff members.
 Pre and post surveys are used to determine the impact on students and acquisition of skills.

-This is generally a 6-8 week intervention and each session is about 40 minutes (during school).
-The size of groups range from 6-10 students.
-The group is facilitated by staff and involves the use of curriculum to address skill building (executive functioning skills, study skills, social skills, mindfulness and emotion regulation).
+This is generally a 4-8 week intervention and each session is about 40 minutes (during school).
+The size of groups range from 4-6 students.
+The group is facilitated by staff or educational partners and involves the use of curriculum to address skill building (executive functioning skills, study skills, social skills, mindfulness and emotion regulation).
 Pre and post surveys are used to determine skill acquisition.

 Restorative circles (generally involve students, staff and parents/guardians) include a script, guidelines and a final group agreement.
 Circles are facilitated by a trained staff member and typically last 40-60 minutes.
 The goal of a restorative circle is to repair any harms upon the community and help youth to develop conflict resolutions skills.